Machine Learning API¶

 High-performance DataLoader for SLAF data optimized for ML training.

-SLAFDataLoader provides efficient streaming of pre-tokenized single-cell data for machine learning applications.
+SLAFDataLoader provides efficient streaming of single-cell data for machine learning applications with multiple loading strategies for different use cases.
 It uses async batch processing and provides device-agnostic CPU tensor output for maximum training flexibility.

 Key Features